Kol Koleinu

 2. Immersive Community Building

-In our virtual programming in separate regional cohorts, facilitators will model what virtual teaching can look like for our fellows before they dive into their own peer-taught sessions.
+On our virtual gatherings, in separate regional cohorts, facilitators will model what virtual teaching can look like for our fellows before they develop their own peer-taught Raise Your Voice sessions.

-Kol Koleinu fellows will further develop their activism skills by creating a social change project that bring their learning, passions and leadership to the greater Jewish teen community and beyond.
+Kol Koleinu fellows will practice their activism skills by creating a changemaking Capstone project that will bring their learning, passions, and leadership to their local community and beyond.

-Small groups of fellows will work together with a hand-selected Mentor who can guide and support their social change project development as well supporting the teen Fellows’ own development as leaders and activists in their communities.
+Fellows will work together in pairs with a hand-selected Mentor who will guide and support the development of their changemaking project as well supporting the Fellows’ own growth as leaders and activists in their communities.

-Through the social change project process, Fellows will experience the power of working with others, learn successful organizing skills, practice public speaking and writing on an issue about which they feel passionate, and learn through doing about the various kinds of leadership necessary for different phases of a campaign or project.
+Through the Capstone project process, Fellows will experience the power of working with others, learn successful changemaking skills, and gain valuable experience in the various kinds of leadership necessary for different phases of a campaign or project.

 “My Kol Koleinu project really gave me the skills and confidence to continue my activism work.
 Right now, I am in the midst of working on a presentation on transgender inclusion in feminist spaces for my college, and I find myself building off the things I learned from my time [in Kol Koleinu].”